mechanistry/timberborn-modding/README.md

 ...
 ```

 We call each of the entries a loc key.
-Loc keys can be accessed in multiple places in the project including code, json specifications and UI.
+Loc keys can be accessed in multiple places in the project including code, JSON Blueprints and UI.

 If you wish to add new content to the game in existing languages, you can add new loc keys by placing them in a new file named after the official file, followed by an underscore and a postfix of your choice.
 For example, if you wish to add new English texts, such as the name of a new food type, you can place them here:
 ```